Emsley1d/DaftPunk-Soundboard/readme.md

 ## DaftPunk Soundboard ##

-A homework project for Week01 of General Assembly Software Engineering Immersive.
+A homework project for Week01 of General Assembly's Software Engineering Immersive course.